joshwlivingston/advanced-r/README.md

     800,184 B

-A list repeated three times is 80 bytes larger than the original list, which was of size 800,104 bytes.
+<br> A list repeated three times is 80 bytes larger than the original
+list, which was of size 800,104 bytes.
 80 bytes is the size of a list of three empty objects:

 ``` r
 obj_size(list(NULL, NULL, NULL))